 - Indigenous Experiences, Mādahòkì Farm, 4420 West Hunt Club Road, Ottawa

 - Indigenous relations resources at the City of Ottawa

 - If you're on the O Train, be sure to explore the public artwork by 24 artists at 13 different stations

 Traffic and parking

-Getting around downtown on Canada Day will be more complicated than usual this year.
+Getting around downtown on Canada Day will be complicated with numerous road closures and parking restrictions near Parliament Hill and LeBreton Flats.
 Plan your route ahead of time and expect delays.
-Public transit is your best options and OC Transpo is offering no-charge special service on Canada Day.
+Public transit is your best option and OC Transpo is offering no-charge special service on Canada Day.
 Visit octranspo.com for details.